All equipment must be National Sanitation Foundation, International (NSFI) certified or equivalent.

 Mop Sinks: A mop sink, accessible to bar personnel, must be available for use.
 The mop sink must be installed in a location and in such a way as to not pose a cross contamination risk to food or food contact surfaces.

 Drink-pouring stations and jockey boxes: All bars mixing open drinks must have a properly constructed pour station and/or jockey box.
 Jockey boxes must have built-in cold plates.
-Counters above jockey boxes must have scupper rails made of stainless steel, properly drained, that extend at least the width of the jockey box.
+Counters above jockey boxes must have scupper rails made of stainless steel, properly drained, positioned above the jockey box.
+Ice must be protected from contamination in all cases.
 High volume bars, such as those serving large gaming floors, may be required to install full counter scupper rails.

 Refrigeration: All refrigerators must be National Sanitation Foundation, International (NSFI) certified of equivalent.
 Each bar must have at least one general standard 7 refrigerator if the bar stores open products, in addition to “beer boxes” that are generally labeled either "This equipment is intended for the storage and display of packaged products only" or "This equipment is intended for the storage and display of non-potentially hazardous, bottled or packaged products only" (ANSI/NSF 7, sections 5.34.1 and 5.34.2).